Fill out the form below to schedule a demo or call our sales team at

 “The first question Evangelicals tend to ask about technology,” says Brett McCracken, author of The Wisdom Pyramid and senior editor at The Gospel Coalition, “is usually, ‘How can we use this to meet people where they’re at?
 How can we have a presence?’”

-In our recent podcast with Brett, he goes on to observe that most church leaders simply want to reach people with whatever tools are available.
+In our podcast with Brett, he goes on to observe that most church leaders simply want to reach people with whatever tools are available.
 But however well-intentioned, this approach often produces a discipleship model that’s more pragmatic than it is wise.

 Making a meaningful impact online begins with asking the right questions.
-Here are the top 3 questions every pastor should ask to be wise with technology.

 When the average person spends about seven hours a day consuming online media, and 233 million Americans browse social media on their mobile devices, it’s safe to say that we’re all being digitally formed like never before.